Chatham House: Post-war 20th century

-Recent history

-The Institute celebrated its 75th anniversary in 1995, an event marked by the visit of Queen Elizabeth II and Prince Philip, Duke of Edinburgh.
-During her visit, the Queen was briefed by the institute's experts on South Africa in preparation for her impending visit to the country, following the end of apartheid.
+21st century

-In 1998, the Angola Forum was created.
-Its oil reserves, combined with growing international ambition, facilitated Angola's quick ascent as an influential African nation, resulting in Chatham House launching the Forum to create an international platform for "forward looking, policy focused and influential debate and research".
-The institute's wider Africa Programme was created in 2002, beginning the modern structure of area studies programmes.
+In 1998, Chatham House launched the Angola Forum (also known as the British-Angola Forum, BAF), expanding its research beyond Anglophone Africa, with BP as the founding sponsor.
+Angola's oil reserves, combined with growing international ambition, facilitated Angola's quick ascent as an influential African nation.
+Chatham House said the Angola Forum was intended to create an international platform for "forward looking, policy focused and influential debate and research".
+It served as the basis for launching the Institute's wider Africa Programme in 2002, beginning the modern structure of area studies programmes.
+Alex Vines was appointed as the head of the Africa Programme and convenor of the BAF (alongside Manuel Paulo) in 2002.

 In 2005, Security, Terrorism and the UK was published.

 The Chatham House Prize was launched in 2005, recognising heads of state and organisations that made a significant contribution to international relations during the previous year.
 Queen Elizabeth II presented the debut award to Ukrainian President Victor Yushchenko.

 In January 2013, the Institute announced its Academy for Leadership in International Affairs, offering potential and established world leaders a 12-month fellowship at the institution with the aim of providing "a unique programme of activities and training to develop a new generation of leaders in international affairs."
 In November 2014, The Queen formally launched the academy under the title of the "Queen Elizabeth II Academy for Leadership in International Affairs."

-The Institute celebrated its centenary in 2020 with a series of special events and new initiatives such as the SNF CoLab, the Common Futures Conversations project, and the introduction of a panel of young advisers, plus three special Chatham House Centenary Awards for Sir David Attenborough, Melina Abdullah and Greta Thunberg.
+The Institute celebrated its centenary in 2020 with a series of events and initiatives such as the SNF CoLab, the Common Futures Conversations project, and the introduction of a panel of young advisers, plus three Chatham House Centenary Awards for Sir David Attenborough, Melina Abdullah and Greta Thunberg.

 In April 2022, Russia designated Chatham House as an "undesirable organisation".

-Recent reports
+Christopher Sabatini, a senior fellow at Chatham House, leads a project promoting opposition to the Venezuelan government of Nicholas Maduro.
+After Juan Guaidó failed to replace Maduro as president, Sabatini said "The current strategy on Venezuela hasn't worked, so we have to try something else.
+The Guaidó government was a failure but it did provide a rallying point which no longer exists".